hphelion/documentation/CarrierGrade/UseCases/TasksforAdmins/Flavors/carrier-grade.dashboard.domains.flavors.extra.vcpu.md

 <!-- <p style="font-size: small;"> <a href="/helion/commercial/carrier/ga1/install/">&#9664; PREV</a> | <a href="/helion/commercial/carrier/ga1/install-overview/">&#9650; UP</a> | <a href="/helion/commercial/carrier/ga1/">NEXT &#9654;</a></p> -->

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Specifying the VCPU Model for a VM
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Specifying the VCPU Model for a VM

 You can select a particular VCPU model for a VM in order to leverage advanced CPU features such as SSE4.2, AES, or AVX on the compute nodes.